-The Group registered a net loss after tax amounting to P1.3 million for the three months ended August 31, 2018, an improvement from the net loss of P20.64 million covering the same period last year.
-Due to the seasonality in recognizing tuition revenues (see Note 11 in Page 22), only a portion of the total first semester revenues is yet to be recognized in profit or loss; this is coupled with the periodic increase in operating costs.
+The Group registered a net income after tax amounting to P447.56 million for the six months ended November 30, 2018, an improvement from the net income of P247.95 million covering the same period last year.

-Total revenues registered an increase of 17%, pertaining mainly to educational revenues due to freshmen enrollees in the tertiary schools.
-The current AY marks the first batch of Senior High School graduates moving to college level.
+Total revenues registered a 34% increase, resulting mainly from educational revenues due to the return of freshmen enrollees in the tertiary schools.
+The current Academic Year (AY) marks the first batch of Senior High School graduates moving to college level.

-Costs and other operating expenses rose by 10% due mainly to operational expenses related to the increased student population during the current AY.
+Costs and other operating expenses rose by 15% due mainly to the increased student population during the current AY and the start of operations of FEU Alabang, Inc.

-Other comprehensive income improved due to mark-to-market gains from financial assets at FVTOCI.
+Other comprehensive income pertains to mark-to-market movement of financial assets at FVOCI.